-- All motorsport events have a document called Supplementary Regulations (or Supp regs for short).
+All motorsport events have a document called Supplementary Regulations (or Supp regs for short).
 This document forms part of the rules for the event, the contact details of event organisers, price of the event and entry form.
-The Supp Regs for this event are below in the links section.

-- You will also need to organise a racing License; however, this does not require a test.
-Come and Try days (like this one) generally provide 1 day Come and Try CAMS license.
-However, if you return for a second time or think this is for you, you will need to purchase a level 2 Speed license from CAMS (Also doesn't require any testing).
+You will also need to organise yourself a racing License; however, this does not require a test.
+Come and Try days generally provide 1 day Come and Try license.
+However, if you return for a second time or think this is for you, you will need to purchase a level 2 Speed license from Motorsport Australia (Also doesn't require any testing).

-- You will also need to be a part of a CAMS affiliated Car Club like ours.
-Car Club Memberships should be purchased prior to the event, however, we will issue on the spot memberships at this event.
+You will also need to be a part of a Motorsport Australia affiliated Car Club like HSCCV.
+Car club memberships should be purchased prior to the event, however, HSCCV can issue on the spot memberships if required.

 Your car will be working much harder than it does on the road.

-- Like your helmet, your clothes must comply with Schedule D of the CAMS General Requirement for Motorsport.
+Like your helmet, your clothes must comply with Schedule D of the Motorsport Australia General Requirement for Motorsport.
 This includes non-flammable clothing from wrist to ankle at a minimum.
 Cotton work pants and long sleeve shirt (tradie type) and cotton jeans generally comply as long as they do not contain synthetic material.
 Footwear must have leather uppers that cover the foot.
-Elastic-sided Leather work boots will comply.
+Elastic-sided leather work boots will comply.

-- Your knowledge: car insurance companies generally do not cover incidence at track days.
+Your knowledge: car insurance companies generally do not cover incidence at track days.
 You shall acknowledge you are entering the venue at your own risk.
-Any collisions with a wall or any other part of the facility will result in a bill that must be paid by you in full to Sandown for repairs.
+Any collisions with a wall or any other part of the facility will result in a bill for repairs that must be paid by you to the track operator.
 You shall also acknowledge that Motorsport is dangerous and death may be a result.
-The Holden Sporting Car Club of Victoria and its officials, Volunteers and competitors, will not be responsible for damage to your property or injury as a result from this event or information provided.
+The Holden Sporting Car Club of Victoria and its officials, volunteers and competitors, will not be responsible for damage to your property or injury as a result from this event or information provided.
 Information on how to get involved should only be used as a guide.

-- Hopefully we have not scared you off yet.
-Events that result in damage are rear at these type of events.
-We encourage you during coaching to drive to the ability of you or your car (whatever is less).
-Overtaking is at a minimum as we attempt to group cars by speed.
-We also give you tips on racing lines and general information that can help you successfully navigate around your first test day.
+Hopefully we have not scared you off yet.
+Events that result in damage are rare at club level sprint events.
+We encourage you during coaching to drive to the ability of you or your car (whichever is less).
+Overtaking is at a minimum as cars are normally grouped by speed and driver experience level.
+We also give you tips on racing lines and general information that can help you successfully navigate around your drive day.

-- On the day you will need to see the secretary, who will be located under the tower in pit lane.
-Here you will sign on, get your CAMS license and club membership checked off and receive your Nulon stickers to place on your car.
-You will then need to take your car to the scrutineering shed (located on the left when you enter the back of the pits) once it has opened.
-They will check that you have complied with the rules above and place a sticker on your window once you have passed.
-You will then need to wait and attend a compulsory drivers briefing, the time of the briefing will be in the supp regs.
+On the day you will need to see the Event secretary to sign on, get your Motorsport Australia license and club membership checked off and receive any specific instructions for the days proceedings.
+You will need to take your car to the scrutineering area when it is available.
+Scrutineers will check that you have complied with the rules of the event and place a sticker on your window once you have passed.
+There will be a compulsory drivers briefing to attend, the time of the briefing will be in the supp regs.
 Come and try participants will be addressed separately and receive further instruction on track etiquette, procedures, coaching requirements and any additional information for the event.
 Once completed, wait for your group and hit the track!